 |Summary||This is a fully on-line interactive course providing a critical introduction to trauma and resilience theories and evidence, and their implications for policy and practice.

-This is an option course on the MSc Mental Health in Children and Young People: Psychological Approaches (Online Learning).
+This is an option course on the MSc in Children and Young People's Mental Health and Psychological Practice.
 The course will introduce students to concepts of trauma and resilience in a developmental context.
-Past and current conceptualisation will be considered within applied settings using the concept of wicked problems to question how theories and evidence for trauma and resilience frameworks help assessment and intervention for children and young people in real-life settings.
+Past and current conceptualisation will be considered within applied settings to question how these conceptualisations help assessment and intervention for children and young people.
 The course has a preventative health care/health promotion focus.

 To critically examine existing definitions and models of trauma in children and young people